 Every project has its ups and downs.
 Being a project leader is all about making decisions while you are stressed out and still have to put your motivational face on.
 It is important to keep in mind, if your team does not deliver, it is not always their fault.
 Maybe you did not cut those processes into small enough pieces or you underestimated the amount of time that needed to be spent.
 This issue for example can be prevented, if you collaborate even during the planning part with your team.
 With StoriesOnBoard you can easily share the plan with them and let them contribute too!

-Remember, a good PM always delivers in the end.
+Remember, a good product manager always delivers in the end.
 Take time to show your appreciation for your team and celebrate!
 Champagne!

 If you’re looking for jobs as a PM, you may want to check out Jooble.

 Handpicked related article:

 We are sorry that this post was not useful for you!